TheRealKaup/KTech/documentation/style.md

 ## Other conventions about classes

-Use the `struct` declaration for a class that has no protected or private members.
-Otherwise, use the `class` declaration.
+Use the `struct` keyword for a class that has no protected or private members.
+Otherwise, use the `class` keyword.

 # Source and header files